Getting the Go-Ahead

 If your child is receiving a kidney from a deceased donor, the time of surgery is planned to match the kidney’s arrival at Children’s.
 The kidney cannot live long outside a body, so it must be removed from the donor, transported to Children’s and then transplanted into your child within a few hours.

-At the hospital, your child will have blood tests and a chest X-ray to make sure his condition is stable enough for surgery.
+At the hospital, we will perform blood tests and a chest X-ray to make sure your child’s condition is stable enough for surgery.

-You may stay with your child until the anesthesiologist has put him to sleep.
-Then, your child will be taken to the operating room.
+You may stay with your child until the anesthesiologist has put your child to sleep.
+We will then take your child to the operating room.
 At this time, you can check in at the Pediatric Intensive Care Unit (PICU) front desk.
 There, you will be given a pager, so that operating room staff can let you know how your child is doing during the surgery.

 There are many places for you to wait at the hospital during your child’s surgery, including the hospital cafeteria, the chapel, the Family Resource Center and family waiting rooms in the PICU and near the operating room.